Accepting PhD Students

 Biography

-Andrew has been awarded over 12 million pounds in government and industry research funding.
-He has authored more than 300 peer-reviewed journal articles and over 20 book chapters and books.
-He is placed in the top 2% of scientists globally based on citations and academic impact (Stanford/Elsevier Scientist Rankings).
+Andrew has been awarded over 14 million pounds in government and industry research funding.
+He has authored more than 300 peer-reviewed journal articles with a total of >15,000 citations.
+The Stanford/Elsevier Scientist Rankings place him in the top 1% of scientists globally based on citations and academic impact.

-Andrew acted as advisor to the UK Parliamentary Forum on Diet and Health, and to the Canadian Ministry of Health.
-He was a member of Australia's inaugural Health and Medical Research Council Engagement and Impact panel (Health and Life Sciences) and, until 2025, the Australian Research Council Medical Research Advisory Group.
+Andrew was an advisor to the UK Parliamentary Forum on Diet and Health and to the Canadian Ministry of Health.
+He was on the Australian Research Council Engagement and Impact assessment panel (Health and Life Sciences) and their Medical Research Advisory Group.
 He has several editoral roles including as Speciality Chief Editor for Frontiers in Psychology, Nutrition and Brain Health.

-Andrew has acted as an expert advisor to numerous UK, European, North American and Asia-Pacific industry partners, ranging from start-ups to global Fortune 500 companies.
+In his roles as Expert Advisor/ Key Opinion Leader, Andrew has worked closely with numerous UK, European, North American and Asia-Pacific industry partners, ranging from start-ups to global Fortune 500 companies.
 This work aims to translate research findings into evidence-based benefits for brain and mental health.

 Research interests